Conversion of sones - phons loudness level sone phon dBA dB sone dba calculator fan noise psychoacoustics sound volume - sengpielaudio Checker

 Is 10 dB or 6 dB sound level change for a doubling or halving of the loudness (volume) correct?

-How do you convert sound quantities to decibel values?
+How do you convert sound sizes to decibel values?

 How many decibels is twice (double, half) or three times as loud?